Haroenv/dzello-dot-com/site/content/blog/2017-06-12-how-to-scale-community-support-for-apis.md

 categories = ["Technology"]
 date = "2017-06-12"
 image = "talks/josh-dzielak-devxcon-2017.png"
-title = "How to scale community support for APIs presented at DevXCon 2017"
+title = "How to scale community support for APIs"

 +++